 DADA2 (Deficiency of adenosine deaminase 2).
 Previously: Juvenile Polyarteritis nodosa

-DADA2 (Deficiency of adenosine deaminase 2) is a systemic vasculitis that starts in childhood, caused by hereditary (autosomal recessive) gene defect or mutation in the CECR1 gene on chromosome 22q11.
-This causes reduced production of the adenosine deaminase 2 protein which affects bone marrow cells.
+DADA2 (Deficiency of adenosine deaminase 2) is a systemic vascular disease that starts in childhood, caused by hereditary (autosomal recessive) gene defect or mutation in the CECR1 gene on chromosome 22q11.
+This causes reduced production of the protein adenosine deaminase 2 which affects bone marrow cells.

 - The disease was previously characterized as “Juvenile Polyarteritis nodosa”On the basis that several of the symptoms are similar to the otherwise adult-onset form